U.S. woman charged after social media backlash over dog's taped muzzle

 Police officers in South Daytona, Florida, tracked Lemansky to North Carolina, where she admitted the taping incident had taken place, officials said.

-Lemansky, whose Facebook page lists her as Katie Brown, faces a fine and up to 150 days in jail for the misdemeanour charge.
+Lemansky, whose Facebook page lists her as Katie Brown, faces a fine and up to 150 days in jail for the misdemeanor charge.

 Rhyne said in his statement that both of the dogs in Lemansky's care were clean, well-nourished, microchipped and current on their shots.